gh4host/Y.O.-Messenger-Your-Own-Messenger-/README.md

-# Y.O.
-Messenger
+# YOM

-Y.O. means Your Own Messenger.
+YOM means Your Own Messenger.
 This repository contains a compact Android messenger and a self-hosted Java server.
 It has one English interface, one black-and-white theme, private notification summaries, direct conversations, text messages, local message storage, delivery status, automatic token refresh, and WebSocket reconnect.

 The app connects only to the server selected by the user.
 A server address is verified through `GET /api/server/info` before it is saved.
 Changing the server closes the WebSocket, removes both tokens, clears local account data, and returns to sign in.